icedoesjs/Ice-Fivem-js/README.md

 Next go to /config/config.json and edit these values

 What do these values mean, find out below!

 "token" This is the bot's token

 "color" Main embed color, use a hex like this #000fff or use basics like "RED" "BLUE" or "RANDOM"

 "logo" The servers logo, direct image link

-"devprefix" Used in commands like restarting the discord bot and suck
+"devprefix" Used in commands like restarting the discord bot and such

 "prefix1" The bots public prefix